cselab/Mirheo/docs/source/user/tutorials.rst

 .. note::
     We also specified the number of ranks in **each** direction.
-    Together with the domain size, this tells |ymr| how the simulation domain will be splitted accross MPI ranks.
+    Together with the domain size, this tells |ymr| how the simulation domain will be split across MPI ranks.
     The number of simulation tasks must correspond to this variable.

 The above script can be run as: